Small Area Estimation of General Indicators in Off-Census Years: Conclusions

 Our simulation results suggest that the SEB predictor remains unbiased and is not affected by outdated census microdata, a situation that produces a bias in the EB predictor.
 Furthermore, our positive corrected total MSE estimator $\mbox{mse}_{T,cp}(\hat{\delta}_d^{SEB})$ performs clearly better than the naive model-based MSE bootstrap estimator $\mbox{mse}_{T,na}(\hat{\delta}_d^{SEB})$, whose performance decreases for small $n_d'$.

 The proposed procedure integrates data from samples $s$ and $s'$.
 This data integration approach may be applied even if the larger sample $s'$ is a nonprobability survey.
-As noted in \cite{sen2025estimation}, this is possible through the use of constructed weights, such as those proposed by \cite{chen2020doubly}, which adjust for selection bias and align the nonprobability sample with the target population.
+As noted in \textcite{sen2025estimation}, this is possible through the use of constructed weights, such as those proposed by \textcite{chen2020doubly}, which adjust for selection bias and align the nonprobability sample with the target population.
 This approach allows the combined analysis to benefit from the broader coverage of $s'$ while maintaining the inferential validity provided by the probability sample $s$.

 The proposed SEB predictor is not designed to address the issue of informative sampling in the sample $s$.
-However, it can be extended by using the Pseudo-EB predictor introduced by \cite{guadarrama2018small} or the EB predictor under informative sampling developed by \cite{cho2024optimal}.
+However, it can be extended by using the Pseudo-EB predictor introduced by \textcite{guadarrama2018small} or the EB predictor under informative sampling developed by \textcite{cho2024optimal}.

-The proposed SEB predictor can also be extended to more complex indicators, as well as to more sophisticated parametric or semiparametric linear mixed models (see, e.g., \citealp{chambers2016semiparametric, bikauskaite2022multivariate,bugallo2025small,arias2025small}).
+The proposed SEB predictor can also be extended to more complex indicators, as well as to more sophisticated parametric or semiparametric linear mixed models (see, e.g., \cite{chambers2016semiparametric, bikauskaite2022multivariate,bugallo2025small,arias2025small}).

 Finally, we remark that the SEB predictor and its total MSE estimators rely on a parametric model.
 This means that all the underlying model assumptions should be properly verified using model diagnostics, and, in case of finding clear model departures, the model should be changed.